Using an SSL connection v41

 ~/.postgresql postgresql.keystore, which is under the home directory of the user account invoking EDB*Plus.
 The file name suffix can be

 keytool program can be found under the

 bin subdirectory of the Java Runtime Environment installation.

-You will be prompted for a new password.
-Save this password as it must be specified with the PGSSLCERTPASS environment variable.
+You are prompted for a new password.
+Save this password as you must specify it with the

 Step 5: Create a